nakul-gupta/nakul-gupta/README.md

 - 👋 Hi, I’m @nakul-gupta
 - 👀 I’m interested in autonomous systems!
-Self-driving cars, rockets, robots, evtols, drones, UAVs - if it moves and controls itself, I wanna work it1
+Self-driving cars, rockets, robots, evtols, drones, UAVs - if it moves and controls itself, I wanna work it!
 - 🌱 I’m currently learning robotics and cyber-physical sytems at USC for grad school
 - 📫 How to reach me: nakulgup@usc.edu